-Minister Zappone acknowledged the recognition that the BSS had received within Ireland and internationally and thanked all agencies, statutory bodies and non-statutory bodies that were involved.
-Following the success of the BSS in Dublin, in June 2020, the Minister provided funding to expand and extend the Scheme to courts in Cork and Limerick (Department of Children and Youth Affairs 2020).
+Katherine Zappone, Minister for Children and Youth Affairs acknowledged the recognition that the BSS had received within Ireland and internationally, and thanked all agencies, statutory bodies and non-statutory bodies that were involved.
+Following the success of the BSS in Dublin, in June 2020, Minister Zappone provided funding to expand and extend the Scheme to courts in Cork and Limerick (Department of Children and Youth Affairs 2020).